 Contact the Academic Success Center for tutoring (drop-in, scheduled and e-tutoring) as well as to receive study tips, academic coaching and supplemental instruction — personalized for your needs.
 Our mission is to empower students to become independent learners through engaging support programs through a strong academic support experience.
 Services included tutoring, testing, supplemental instruction, the Writing Center, Student Accessibility Services and more!

 If you’re considering withdrawing because of financial concerns or due to a change in your family’s household income, Kent State Ashtabula is here to help and can find possible solutions and options for your situation.
-You may be eligible for COVID-19 EMERGENCY RESOURCES

-Lisa Jackson, Financial Aid Representative
+Financial Aid Representative

 Important to Note

 A withdrawal is shown as a “W” on the student transcript.

 A withdrawal is NOT calculated in a student’s GPA.

 A withdrawal DOES count as an attempted course.